VH-Lab/NDI-matlab/docs/reference/+ndi/+session/dir.m.md

   Removes the INDEXth ndi.time.syncrule from the ndi.time.syncgraph of the ndi.session object NDI_SESSION_OBJ.

-Help for ndi.session.dir/syncgraph_rmrule is inherited from superclass NDI.SESSION
+Help for ndi.session.dir/syncgraph_rmrule is inherited from superclass ndi.session
 ```

 ---